hoganic/FitnessApp/README.md

 And as long as your food matches your macros its in your "diet" ;)

-You can view the application at: (http://ec2-54-187-168-33.us-west-2.compute.amazonaws.com/)
+You can view the application at: (http://ec2-54-187-168-33.us-west-2.compute.amazonaws.com/) For now the application is in the development mode and you will not be provided the capability to login through facebook.
+(In case you want to login and use the app - give us a mail we might add you in)

 ## Developers